 Granted, these solutions are not necessarily perfect, but they are better than typical page builders that introduce their own editors.

-One disadvantage of Gutenberg, which is why many agencies do not use the editor from the outset, is that at the moment no attention is paid to responsive web design.
+One disadvantage of Gutenberg keeping many agencies from using the editor from the outset, is that at the moment no attention is paid to responsive web design.
 However, since we believe that responsive websites are indispensable, we have integrated easy-to-use controls in numerous places in our suite.
-With these, mobile responsive websites can also be easily created with Gutenberg .
+With these, mobile responsive websites can also be easily created with Gutenberg.

 What does this mean for WordPress agencies?

 WordPress will not leave the stage as the most popular content management system any time soon - although WordPress has to keep up with the trend of headless CMS.
-By specialising in WordPress , you have already made a very good choice with your agency (or as a freelancer if you work alone).
+By specializing in WordPress, you have already made a very good choice with your agency (or as a freelancer if you work alone).

 This is not a good idea!
-As a statistic from W3Techs shows, WordPress websites already account for more than 40 per cent of all websites on the internet (let that roll off your tongue for a moment).
+As a statistic from W3Techs shows, WordPress websites already account for more than 40 per cent of all websites on the internet (let that sink in for a moment).
 And the trend doesn't really seem to be slowing down.
-On the contrary, user statistics indicate that WordPress will be used on relatively more websites in the future.
+Quite the contrary, as user statistics indicate that WordPress will be used on relatively more websites in the future.